 You can search for so much more than just articles, there is a wide array of Google Apps, that will allow you to search for just about anything, from images, to specific types of files.
-Just about everyone knows how to search for images through Google Image search, but did you know each search type has an advanced search where you can narrow down to specific file types.
-You can get to the advanced search by clicking on the gear icon from the Google home page.
-Google advanced search really lets you narrow your search and teaches students to use all the features to make their search activities more efficient.
+Just about everyone knows how to find images through Google Image search, but did you know each search type has an advanced search where you can narrow down to specific file types.
+You can get to the advanced search by clicking on the gear icon on the Google home page.
+Google advanced search lets you narrow your search and teaches students to use all the features to make their search activities more efficient.
 Google is a great search engine, but the more specific you can get with your search terms the better answer it will provide.

 Using Google Advanced Search in the Classroom:

 As you can see this search box is much more useful than the standard Google search box and can let you narrow your search to only relevant websites.
 Notice the language option; that function could be helpful in a Spanish class to get students to find articles written in a language such as Spanish.
 This brings us to another useful Google app for the classroom.